 The scent of lemongrass always reminds me of summertime.
 Its lemony, herbaceous scent makes me think of long summer evenings spent outside with family.
-And really, it’s no wonder—the lemongrass plant grows in warm climates and the essential oil is often used in homemade bug repellent recipes.
+And really, it’s no wonder—the lemongrass plant grows in warm climates, and the essential oil is often used in homemade bug repellent recipes.

-However, lemongrass essential oil isn’t beneficial only in the summertime.
+But lemongrass essential oil isn’t only for use in the summertime.
 It has numerous benefits that make it extremely useful any time of year.
 Just like other essential oils, lemongrass is wonderfully complex and versatile.

 7 Benefits of Lemongrass Essential Oil + Ways to Use It

-1. Insect Repellent
+1. Insect repellent

-When combined with other insecticidal essential oils such as lemon eucalyptus, citronella, and lavender, lemongrass can make an especially effective bug repellent.
+When combined with other insecticidal essential oils, such as lemon eucalyptus, citronella, and lavender, lemongrass can make an especially effective bug repellent.
 You can use it in a bug bite spray or bug-repelling bracelet.
 Another option would be to simply diffuse lemongrass throughout your home to deter unwanted pests.

-2. Fungal Infections
+2. Fungal infections

-3. Bacterial Infections
+3. Bacterial infections

 5. Muscle Pain

-7. Stomach & Digestive Issues
+7. Stomach & digestive issues

 It’s more than just bug spray!